 Agnes will succeed Dr Terry Riley OBE after the BDA AGM on 14th April 2018.

 Agnes says “I am very honoured and excited to be taking on the role of the Chair of Britain’s oldest and leading Deaf People’s Organisation.
-I consider it is a great privilege and look forward to working with the new Board and the Executive Director to continue developing further and also campaigning for our fair and equal rights in wider society.
+I consider it is a great privilege and look forward to working with the new Board and the Chief Executive Officer to continue developing further and also campaigning for our fair and equal rights in wider society.
 I am determined that the BDA with members, staff and stakeholders will ensure to remove inequality and deaf discrimination"

 Terry congratulates Agnes, “I am extremely honoured and proud that the new chair is Agnes and she brings many years of experience of the BDA and Deaf Education